nrjchnd/tfps/ASTERISK_INSTALL.md

 same=>n,hangup(16)
 ```

-Where DAHDI/g0 is the channel available for International Calls.
-This channel can be DAHDI, SIP or any other channel capable to make international calls.

 Response Codes
 302 - Moved Temporarily with a prefix of A00 – Call Approved
 603 - Call not approved